 1)“Cubit’s Rube” is a sloppy spoonerism for “Rubic’s Cube.”

-• Years ago, when I had a legitimate job in the fascinating field of accounting – fiscal voyeurism – my boss said to me (in anticipation of a confrontation with a dissatisfied client who had just learned that he owed the Internal Revenue Service a large sum of money, “Geez, Doug.
+2) Years ago, when I had a legitimate job in the fascinating field of accounting – fiscal voyeurism – my boss said to me (in anticipation of a confrontation with a dissatisfied client who had just learned that he owed the Internal Revenue Service a large sum of money), “Geez, Doug.
 The ‘fit is going to hit the shan!”
-If you cannot figure that one out, you must turn off your computer, go to the supermarket, and purchase a copy of The National Enquirer and some bon-bons immediately.
+If you cannot figure that one out, you must turn off your computer, go to the supermarket, and purchase a copy of The National Enquirer and a large box of bon-bons immediately.
 You are exempt from reading any further.
 Congratulations.

 Question: What is the height, in cubits, of a man who is exactly six feet tall?

 First, a few clues about the unit of measure (very popular in ark-building) known as the CUBIT excerpted from the all-knowing Wikipedia: